History & Philosophy

 - 2000-2002 Middle school classes and a music teacher and were added.
 Parent Council hosted its first Masterpiece Gala.
 The school gained accreditation from the Georgia Accrediting Commission.

 - 2003 Responding to the need for earlier intervention, the school added a Kindergarten class.
-The school year ended with 100 students.

 - 2004 With donations from the Annual Fund, a Physical Education program was implemented.
 The Corrigan Family Scholarship Fund was initiated as a merit scholarship.